Milad/NoScript/README.md

 Usage
 =====

-* Add &lt;noscript&gt;&lt;/noscript class=&quot;noscript&quot;&gt; tag to the end of your document before &lt;/body&gt;.
+* Add &lt;noscript class=&quot;noscript&quot;&gt;&lt;/noscript&gt; tag to the end of your document before &lt;/body&gt;.
 Feel free to add whatever you want to say between the two tags.
 * Link to the noscript.css file, or include it in your main css file.

 Participate